drpicox/david-rodenas.com/src/posts/angular1-performance-ngclass-inside-ngrepeat.md

 _ngClass_ receives a string or a false value.
 If the expression evaluates to a string
 _ngClass_ adds the resultant css class.
-If the expression evaluates a false
+If the expression evaluates false
 _ngClass_ does nothing or removes the css class added.

 String notation is rarely used and it looks like a hack.